The Origin, Evolution and Functions of the Human Mind

 The phenomenon of thought is discussed in detail in the two essays on “Mental Creativity” in the “Brain-Mind” section of the website www.schwab-writings.com.

-Thought is the appearance of sequences of virtual, perception-like effects in the mind.
-Thought permits the formulation of strategies or of product improvements.
-Thereby, the capability for thought became the most significant step in the evolution of practical progress and for the formation of human civilizations.
+Thought is the appearance of sequences of virtual, perception-like effects in the mind – whether of visual, acoustic, or other types.
+Thought permits the formulation of mental theories, strategies, or of product improvements.
+Thereby, the capability for thought became the most significant step in the formation of human civilizations and the evolution of practical progress.

 It is typical for many neurons that they fire only for a limited period of time, as if tiring after that.
-As the firing of one active memory unit fades within a fraction of a second, a next one, possibly the one with the strongest associative linkages to the previous one, begins firing.
+As the firing of one active memory unit in the brain fades within a fraction a second or less, a next one, possibly the one with the strongest associative synaptic linkages to the previous one, begins firing.
 This establishes a sequence along the line of the strongest association – resulting in an associative thought sequence.
 This selection of the strongest associative link in thought sequencing is somewhat similar to Darwinian selectivity in the progress of the fittest.

-If there are many memory elements, as in the human brain, any other memory element but the one addressed or preferably linked must be inhibited or kept from firing.
-This can be done by neural cross-connections as also existing in the retina of the eye and among neurons in the skin to improve the perception of motion or differences (edges).
+If there are many memory elements, as in the human brain, all other memory element but the one addressed or preferably linked must be inhibited or kept from firing.
+This can be done by inhibiting neural cross-connections (bus connections in the white matter of the brain) as existing in the retina of the eye and the skin to improve the perception of motion or differences (spots or edges).

-The “speed” of thought is given by neural characteristics – and may vary.
+The “speed” of thought sequencing is given by neural characteristics – and may vary.

-Any new perception with high signal strength (for example, the ringing of a telephone) – as determined by valuation – can interrupt the thought sequence through neural inhibition.
+Any new signal perception with high signal strength (for example, the ringing of a telephone) can interrupt the thought sequence through neural inhibition.

 .